WHAT TO DO IN ICELAND IN THE SUMMER MONTHS

 Iceland is one of the most unique places in the world, it’s got amazing landscapes and scenery.

 Is Iceland in Summer a Good Time to Visit?

 The best time to visit Iceland highly depends upon what you want to see in Iceland.
 Each season has its charm – you can do some activities throughout the year while some can really only be done in summer and some only in the winter.

 However, overall summer (July to August) is an ideal time to visit Iceland, mainly due to the midnight sun and warmer temperatures.

 Before talking about what to do, here are some travel tips for your trip to Iceland in the summer.

 How to Get Around in Iceland in Summer

 There are several ways to get around Iceland.

 While Iceland in winter isn’t the perfect time to drive, summer is perfect for a road trip.

-If you want to make Reykjavik your base and do some day trips, you cannot rely on public transportation.
-In this case you will have to book guided tours – this is a great option if you stay near Reykjavik and do not plan to visit the North of Iceland for the East Coast.
+If you want to make Reykjavik your base and do some day trips, without driving yourself, you will have to book guided tours.
+This is a great option if you stay near Reykjavik and do not plan to visit the North of Iceland for the East Coast.